-The Truancy Assessment Project (TAP) is a technology-based solution to chronic absenteeism in 10 rural secondary schools.
+The Chronic Absenteeism Assessment Project (CAAP) is a technology-based solution to chronic absenteeism in 10 rural secondary schools.
 The project objectives are to identify the causes of chronic absenteeism and to avert trends that lead to attendance issues and school dropout.

 Currently, attendance data is recorded via paper form--thus leaving room for human error--or sometimes not recorded at all.
 This makes it extremely difficult to identify patterns of absenteeism and who is at risk of dropping out of school.
 This lack of reliable data hinders the government's ability to make informed decisions and enact appropriate education policy.